johanneskern/gm_ethzurich/README.md

 GM Week initiatives are happening all over the world whenever there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
-The Prague GM is no different.
+The Zürich GM is no different.
-This is a voluntary initiative which was formed around the ETHPrague 2022 and which will provide an overview and support for all the blockchain technology related events happening in Prague between June 3rd and June 12th 2022.
+This is a voluntary initiative which was formed around the ETHPrague 2022 and which will provide an overview and support for all the blockchain technology related events happening in Zürich between April 10th and April 16th 2023.

-Feel free to reach out contact@ethprague.com if you have any questions.
+Feel free to reach out to contact@pwn.xyz if you have any questions.
 <br />